giffordlabcvr/DIGS-tool/md/Genome-data.md

 Within the 'species group' directory, tDB files are grouped accoridng to the species from which they were generated.
 We advise the use of Latin binomial species names (e.g. homo_sapiens).

-The directory level mmediately below 'species' is used for organising tDB files by type, e.g. low coverage, wgs_assembly, transcriptome.
+The directory level immediately below 'species' is used for organising tDB files by type, e.g. low coverage, wgs_assembly, transcriptome.

 Finally, within the 'data_type' level, tDB files should be grouped according to the assembly version.